Meet our team

 Public Health Advocate

-Jean joins the CASA team after working with CASA as Coordinator of Drug Free Julian Community Coalition for seven years.
-Jean comes to public health work with a strong background in community organizing and youth education.
-She was the advisor for EPIC (Education and Prevention In our Community) Youth Coalition for seven years and was a Resident Leadership Academy Trainer.
-Jean is the President of the Julian Community Heritage Foundation.
-She holds a BA in Education from San Diego State University and lives in Julian with her husband Brian.
-They have three children.
+Jean was the Coordinator of Drug Free Julian Community Coalition for CASA for seven years.
+She comes to public health work with a strong background in community organizing and youth education.
+Jean is currently the coordinator of our Tobacco Control Program.
+She holds a BA in Education from San Diego State University.

-Carol coordinates all aspects of the 80+ member El Cajon Collaborative (ECC).
-It is one of the longest running community-based collaboratives in San Diego County.
-The ECC provides local connectivity to the San Diego Association of Government’s Regional Transportation Plan, San Diego County’s regional CX3 communities of excellent work to increase local walkability, access to healthy food, and a myriad of services for the region’s large refugee population.
-Carol also manages an extensive web-based resource network of health and human service programs and providers.
+Carol coordinates the 80+ member El Cajon Collaborative (ECC).
+The ECC provides local connectivity to the San Diego Association of Government’s Regional Transportation Plan to increase local walkability, access to healthy food, and services for the region’s large refugee population.
+Carol also manages web-based resource network of health and human service programs and providers.